 2. It’s measurable and data-driven

 With affiliate marketing you can get a highly accurate measure of your ROI and the profitability of your content.
-While affiliate links always had this advantage to some degree, with the help of modern tracking and management solutions it’s now possible to measure even more, giving you invaluable insight about your traffic sources, your content and your users.
-Solutions like Funnel Relay, for example, allow you to track every aspect of your user journey making it possible to get actionable performance data for every piece of content you have – at the article level, author level or for any other meaningful criterion of your choosing.
+While affiliate links always had this advantage to some degree, with the help of modern tracking and management solutions it’s now possible for you to measure even more, giving you invaluable insight about your traffic sources, your content and your users.
+Solutions like Funnel Relay, for example, let you to track every aspect of your user journey making it possible to get actionable performance data for every piece of content you have – at the article level, author level or for any other meaningful criterion of your choosing.

 3. There are huge optimization opportunities